 - When economists further studied this notion, they arrived at the paradox of diamond and water.
-Which states that even though water is the basis of life and high importance to human life, diamonds are more valuable.
+Which states that even though water is the basis of life and of high importance to human life, diamonds are more valuable.

-- The economists then introduced the marginal utility as per the scarcity principle; the more scarce the product, the more valuable each additional unit is.
+- The economists then introduced the marginal utility per the scarcity principle; the more scarce the product, the more valuable each additional unit is.
 In this case, a diamond’s value increases with increasing units, whereas water does not.
 The same goes for any other commodity.